 Wehner further said that it was a little bit unique in the quarter in areas like India, where “we saw data plan pricing increase lead to slower growth there”.

-“So that’s another kind of unique element of the quarter on that front,” he noted.
+“So that’s another kind of unique elements of the quarter on that front,” he noted.

 According to Counterpoint Research Director Tarun Pathak, the prepaid data price hike impacted the social media platforms and Facebook was hit among those.